DarraghReid/just_jokes/README.md

 ## Structure
 JustJokes includes 10 web pages, with some pages being more versatile and able to show a variety of information depending on the user's age, account type, and preferences.
 All web pages inhered html, head, and body elements from a base.html template using jinja.
 They also inherit the navbar and footer from base.html.

 A fixed navbar and a footer ensure that all pages available to the specific user are never more than a click away.
-This also assists users on smaller devices to avoid exessive scrolling when navigating the site.
+This also assists users on smaller devices to avoid excessive scrolling when navigating the site.
 Pagination has also been implemented to reduce scrolling for users.
 More on what each page does and how it functions will be discussed in the [Features](#Features) of the README.md.

 ## Design
 * Colour Scheme
-    * The colourscheme of the site was kept relatively simple.
-Because most pages were going to be data-focused, I didn't want the colourscheme to distract the user or cause further clutter.
+    * The colour scheme of the site was kept relatively simple.
+Because most pages were going to be data-focused, I didn't want the colour scheme to distract the user or cause further clutter.

         The colours used in the site were black, white, and variables of rgb(245, 180, 60), rgb(245, 188, 31), and rgb(245, 180, 60).